 That’s it for me this week!
 Thank you for reading and see you next Friday! xo Amelia

-🔔 Subscribe for free for practical advice and inspiration to infuse more joy, delight, and fun into life, plus culture and entertainment recommendations to make the most of your leisure time!
+🔔 Subscribe for practical advice and inspiration to infuse more joy, delight, and fun into your life, plus culture and entertainment recommendations to make the most of your leisure time!

 From what I know of middle age tennis ladies - that is a very very rich subject.
 I’d buy it on the title alone.